top of page

 As of 2023, the United States, where I live, has just three in-person fasting clinics and one online-only practice that are staffed by doctors who are trained to supervise fasting.
 I offer no endorsement of these or any other fasting clinics, but the information at their websites may help you decide which, if any, is best for your needs:

-TrueNorth Health Center, Santa Rosa, California, inpatient and remote fasting
+TrueNorth Health Center, Santa Rosa, California, inpatient fasting and remote fasting in conjunction with local doctors (if any are in your area)

 Fasting Escape Retreat Center, Yorba Linda, California, remote fasting